MonirZaman/MonirZaman.github.io/_posts/_smac_draft.md

    * Repeat for J iterations and average knowledge gradients
    * Sample an observation
    * Calculate improvement by observing the sample (u_{n+1}-u_{n})
+    * (An equivalent function is mixture of weights calculation)
    * Average all J improvements and return knowledge gradient

  * Repeat the above steps of finding knowledge gradient for a given number of starts.